Cash Runway Calculator

 Runway is a time budget.
 It tells you how long you have to execute before you either turn the business profitable or go back for more capital.
 The most useful number is rarely the flat runway — it's the distance between today and your next fundraising milestone, and whether you can hit that milestone with the time you have.

-If you're default alive, your job is to protect that status while accelerating growth — the market can turn and a 10% growth rate can become a 2% growth rate fast, flipping you into default dead without any single decision causing it.
-If you're default dead, you have two levers: raise or cut.
+Byron Malone, founder of Bedrocka Tools and 15-year operator advisor: “Default alive isn’t a victory condition; it’s the starting line.
+Your job is to protect that status while accelerating growth, not relax once you’ve crossed it.”
+The market can turn and a 10% growth rate can become a 2% growth rate fast, flipping you into default dead without any single decision causing it.
+If you’re default dead, you have two levers: raise or cut.
 The worst outcome is doing neither and watching the runway tick down until it dictates the answer for you.

 Worked example